smitz94/rust_onnx_nlp/README.md

 4. Ran poetry run python export.py and exported the onnx version of model.

 ### TODO
-1. Change the text dependency in
+1. Change the text dependency in main.rs and convert it to user input.
+2. Create an actix based APIs and address this user input.
+3. Bind these 2 into a docker container and deploy as a service
+4. Document Performance of the inference.